llermaly/logstash-output-clickhouse/README.md

-# I switched to vector -> https://github.com/timberio/vector.

 # Logstash Plugin

-This plugin is a modified version of the Lucidworks logstash json_batch.
+This plugin is a fork of a [deprecated modified version](https://github.com/funcmike/logstash-output-clickhouse) of the Lucidworks logstash json_batch.
 That plugin is available [here](https://github.com/lucidworks/logstash-output-json_batch).

 It has been modified to support ClickHouse JSON Format, but also supports fault tolerance.